lcajachahua/trends2020/trends_eng.md

 # Technology and Business Trends for 2020

-This is a compilation of several Tecnhologic and Business Trends reports for 2020
+This is a compilation of several Tecnhologic and Business Trends reports for 2020.

+También disponible en [Español] y [Portugués]

 #### Summary: